Harvest Fund Management

-Harvest Fund Management (HFM; 嘉实基金 (Jiāshí jījīn)) is a Chinese asset management company that harvests funds for financial services.
+Harvest Fund Management (HFM; 嘉实基金 (Jiāshí jījīn)) is a Chinese asset management company that invests in financial services.

 History

 Harvest was founded in March 1999 upon approval by the China Securities Regulatory Commission (CSRC).
 Currently, Harvest shareholders include China Credit Trust Co., Ltd., Lixin Investment Co., Ltd. and Deutsche Bank AG.

 Harvest Fund Management (HFM)

 Harvest Fund Management Co.
 Ltd. is a privately owned investment manager.
 The firm provides asset management and retirement management services to pension and profit sharing plans, insurance companies, and enterprises.
 HFM invests in the public equity and fixed income markets of China.
-The firm employs a top-down approach to selecting sectors to invest in with quantitative and fundamental analysis; and uses bottom-up stock picking to create its portfolios within those sectors.
-HFM conducts in-house research to make its investments.
 Harvest Fund Management was founded in March 1999 and is based in Beijing, China.

 Harvest Global Investments (UK) Ltd

-Harvest Global Investments (UK) Ltd ("HGIUK") was established in London as a wholly owned subsidiary of Harvest Global Investments with the intention of continuing the expansion of Harvest globally and is the first Chinese-parent fund company to choose London as a base outside of China and Hong Kong.
+Harvest Global Investments (UK) Ltd ("HGIUK") was established in London as a wholly owned subsidiary of Harvest Global Investments with the intention of continuing the expansion of Harvest globally, becoming the first Chinese-parent fund company to choose London as a base outside of China and Hong Kong.